hantsy/nestjs-rest-sample/docs/guide.md

 Nestjs combines the best programming practice and the cutting-edge techniques  from the NodeJS communities.

 * A lot of NestJS concepts are heavily inspired by the effort of the popular frameworks in the world, esp.
-[Angular](https://www.angular.io), [Spring WebMVC](http://www.spring.io).
+[Angular](https://www.angular.io) .
 * Nestjs hides the complexities of web programming in NodeJS, it provides a common abstraction of the web request handling,  you are free to choose [Expressjs](https://expressjs.com/) or  [Fastify](https://www.fastify.io) as the background engine.
-* Nestjs provides a lot of third party project integration, from database operations, such as Mongoose, TypeORM, etc. to a Message Broker, such as Redis,   RabbitMQ, etc.
+* Nestjs provides a lot of third party project integrations, from database operations, such as Mongoose, TypeORM, etc. to Message Brokers, such as Redis,   RabbitMQ, etc.

-If you are new to Nestjs like me but  has some experience of  Angular or Spring WebMVC, bootstrap a Nestjs project is really a piece of cake.
+If you are new to Nestjs like me but  has some experience of  [Angular](https://www.angular.io) , [TypeDI](https://github.com/typestack/typedi#usage-with-typescript) or [Spring WebMVC](http://www.spring.io), bootstraping a Nestjs project is really a piece of cake.

 ## Generating a NestJS project